 (b) referred to in subregulation (2)(b) — in a newspaper circulating daily in the State or on the Department’s internet website.

-[Regulation 8 amended in Gazette 24 Jun 2005 p.
+[Regulation 8 amended: Gazette 24 Jun 2005 p.
 2757.]

 9. Expiry of certain provisions

 Regulation 6 and the definition of environmentally sensitive area in regulation 3 cease to have effect, by force of this regulation, on the day on which the first notice published by the Minister under section 51B of the Act comes into operation.